 I personally use Upwork to find editing, proofreading, and copywriting gigs.
 I’ll admit, some months are better than others, but in general, this makes it possible for me to finance long-term travel around the world and only withdraw minimal savings.
 I worked as a teacher for five years and lived frugally, so I have money stashed away to spend as well.

 There are so many cheap destinations around the world to live or travel in that are perfect for the digital nomad.
 It’s quite possible to live or in many parts of the world off of an average of $30 a day, or $900 a month.
 In some parts, especially Southeast Asia, you can live on even half of that!

-As I’ve traveled and mentioned that I work from anywhere by doing freelance writing and editing online, many people have asked for more information.
+As I’ve traveled and mentioned that I work from anywhere by doing freelance writing and editing online, many people have asked for more information about digital nomad jobs.
 I’m a huge fan of the Upwork platform and want to spread the knowledge to bring travel a little closer to all.
 Maybe you won’t quit your job and become a full-throttle digital nomad.
 That’s okay.
 Maybe picking up a little extra work on Upwork will bring you closer to taking a longer or more luxurious vacation.
 That’s great too!

 How to Work From Anywhere – Even While You Travel – Using Upwork

 What are you good at?
 Make a list of all the things you think you have some special skill in.
 Perhaps you speak a second language, you have a fantastic eye for catching grammatical mistakes, you love to write fiction, you’re a WordPress genius, you can Tweet and Pin like a pro… there is a job out for every skill and niche!
 Whether you want to ghostwrite erotic fiction (literal job I’ve seen on more than one occasion), edit calculus textbooks (literal job I’ve had), or translate, Upwork probably has work for you.